 1. Cognitively Distracted

 Cognitive distraction occurs when your mind is wandering away from the road.
-If you’re thinking about work, a delicious burger, or the song you’re listening to while driving, you are cognitively distracted.
 When your mind wanders, you become less aware of what’s happening around you; this can put yourself or others in danger.

 It’s difficult to avoid being cognitively distracted while you’re driving; the hum of the highway is almost hypnotic.
 However, it’s important to stay alert and aware of what’s happening on the road around you.
 Try listening to something calming that won’t cause you to have a strong reaction, and make a pit stop when you get hungry.
 Strong feelings about what you’re listening can cause you to react physically, which could become a dangerous situation.
 Instead, find something you’re comfortable listening to for the whole distance.

 2. Visually Distracted

 Visual distraction is characterized by taking your eyes off the road, even for a split second; such a short amount of time can have terrible consequences.

 Make sure you find something you’re comfortable listening to for a while.
 If you’re not a fan after the first little bit, find a safe place to pull off the road to adjust your radio.
 Alternatively, try to grin and bear it until your next pit stop; it may be hard, but it’ll keep you safer.
 Additionally, program your GPS before hitting the road to avoid having to check or change it along the way.
 Even if you feel fully confident about knowing your way in the beginning, it can’t hurt to be safe and have the GPS programmed just in case.

 Manual distraction happens when your hands are off the wheel.
 If your hands leave the wheel while you’re driving, you lose control, and that’s the last thing you want when driving a large vehicle.